Mespinoza ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-We strongly recommend not to open attachments (or web links) that are attached/included in irrelevant emails.
-In most cases such emails are being sent from unknown, suspicious addresses.
-Also, cyber criminals usually disguise their emails as important, official, etc. Furthermore, we advise to keep installed software up-to-date, however, it should be updated using implemented functions, tools that are provided by official software developers.
-Files should be downloaded from official ant trustworthy websites, and via direct links.
-Other sources/tools (examples are mentioned in the previous paragraph) should not be trusted.
-It is worth mentioning that it not legal to activate software using unofficial activation ('cracking') tools.
-Besides, they often infect systems by installing various malware.
-Therefore, tools of this type should never be used.
-And finally, we recommend to regularly scan the operating system with a reputable antivirus or anti-spyware suite.
-Also, software of this type should always be up-to-date.
+Do not open attachments or web links attached to irrelevant emails.
+In many cases, these emails are sent from unknown, suspicious addresses.
+Cyber criminals usually disguise their emails as important, official, etc. Keep installed software up-to-date, however, use implemented functions and tools provided by official software developers.
+Files should be downloaded from official and trustworthy websites, and via direct links.
+Other sources/tools (examples are mentioned above) should not be trusted.
+It illegal to activate software using unofficial activation ('cracking') tools.
+Furthermore, they often infect systems by installing malware.
+Therefore, never use tools of this type.
+Regularly scan the operating system with a reputable antivirus or anti-spyware suite.
+Keep this software up-to-date.
 If your computer is already infected with Mespinoza, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Mespinoza ransomware's text file ("Readme.README"):
+Text presented in Mespinoza ransomware text file ("Readme.README"):